jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 ```
 - **Other parameters**: We decided to keep default parameter options for computing distances (euclidean) and determining clusters (extent of mass).
 Euclidean distance is widely used for text data clustering due to its compatibility with vectorized representations (bertopic: embeddings).
 For Reddit’s text data, Euclidean effectively captures feature differences, making it a reliable choice without the need for alternative metrics.
 Reddit's content is dense and varied, with overlapping topics.
 The EOM method supports nuanced clustering and noise filtering, which aligns well with Reddit’s structured discussions and subtopics, generating clearer, major topic-oriented clusters.

-The code below shows our tuning function, with the HDBSCAN model initiated keeping the metric = 'euclidean' and cluster_selection_method = 'eom' constant, while tuning for min_cluster_size and min_samples
+The code below shows our tuning function, with the HDBSCAN model initiated keeping the metric = 'euclidean' and cluster_selection_method = 'eom' constant, while tuning for min_cluster_size and min_samples.
 ```python
 # Tuning HDBSCAN parameters using the true DBCV score from validity_index
 def tune_hdbscan(embeddings, min_cluster_sizes, min_samples_values):